Minimising Environmental Effects

 Recreating the Landform

 Each year 1.2 to 1.4 million tonnes of ironsand is needed to produce steel at Glenbrook.
 To obtain this, 4 to 7 million tonnes of sand needs to be mined at the Waikato North Head site.
-At the Taharoa mine site around 1 million tonnes of ironsand is extracted for export each year.
 Once the sand is mined, the titanomagnetite is separated from the sand by magnetic and gravity separation processes.
 No chemicals or other additives are used.
 The unwanted material, or tailings, is returned to the mined areas to help return it to its original form.
 Tailings deposit areas are contoured to recreate the original land forms.
 Marram grass and radiata pine trees are planted to stabilise deposits and minimise wind-blown sand.
 The tailings consist of river water containing clays and sands.
 These are all natural materials derived from the area and as such do not adversely affect the dune environment.